Strengthening Hurricane Sandy slams into Cuba

 The eye of the storm came ashore just west of the city with waves up to 29 feet (9 meters) and a six-foot (2 meter) storm surge that caused extensive coastal flooding, Jose Rubiera of the Cuban weather service said in a television report.

-Heavy rains were falling throughout the storm-stricken region, with forecasters predicting 6 to 12 inches for most areas and as much as 20 inches (50 cm) in isolated places.
+Heavy rains were falling throughout the storm-stricken region, with forecasters predicting six to 12 inches for most areas and as much as 20 inches (50 cm) in isolated places.

-Rubiera said Sandy had intensified rapidly as it neared land fuelled by 88 degree (31 Celsius) waters on its way from Jamaica, struck earlier in the day by the storm when it was still at Category 1 on the five-step Saffir-Simpson hurricane intensity scale.

 A Category 2 storm has winds between 96 and 110 mph (154 and 177 kph), leaving Sandy within a whisker of becoming a Category 3 hurricane.

-Rubiera said a weather station on the Gran Piedra, a mountainous outcropping near Santiago de Cuba, had had gusts up to 152 mph (245 kph).
+The National Hurricane Center in Miami reported gusts up to 114 mph (183 kph), but Rubiera said a weather station on the Gran Piedra, a mountainous outcropping near Santiago de Cuba, had a gusts up to 152 mph (245 kph).

 At least 55,000 people had been evacuated ahead of Sandy, Cuban officials said, principally because of expected flooding.